COVID-19 death toll rises to 242, number of cases climbs to 7,529: Health Ministry

 Thirty-six deaths have been reported since Friday evening, of which 17 were from Madhya Pradesh, 13 from Maharashtra, two each from Gujarat and Telengana, and one each from Delhi and Assam.
 Of the total 242 deaths, Maharashtra tops the tally with 110 fatalities, followed by Madhya Pradesh at 33, Gujarat at 19 and Delhi at 14.
 Punjab registered 11 deaths, Telengana nine fatalities and Tamil Nadu eight.

 Andhra Pradesh and Karnataka have reported six deaths each while five people have lost their lives in West Bengal.
 Jammu and Kashmir, and Uttar Pradesh have reported four fatalities each while Haryana and Rajasthan have recorded three deaths each.
 Two deaths have been reported from Kerala.
 Bihar, Himachal Pradesh, Odisha, Jharkhand and Assam reported one fatality each, according to the health ministry data.
+According to ICMR, 7,703 individuals have been tested positive among the suspected cases and contacts of known positive cases in India.
 However, a PTI tally of figures reported by various states as on Saturday showed at least 8,016 cases and 261 deaths.

 There has been a lag in the Union Health Ministry figures, compared to the number of cases announced by different states, which officials attribute to procedural delays in assigning the cases to individual states.
 According to the ministry's data updated in the evening, the highest number of confirmed cases in the country are from Maharashtra at 1,574, followed by Tamil Nadu at 911 and Delhi at 903.